bcgsc/ntEdit/README.md

 -------

-1. Running nthits (please see nthits documentation) nthits -c <kmer coverage threshold> -k <kmer length> -j <number of threads> reads eg.
-./nthits -c 1 --outbloom --solid -k 25 -j 48 Sim_100_300_1.fq Sim_100_300_2.fq
+1. Running nthits (please see nthits documentation) nthits -c <kmer coverage threshold> -k <kmer length> -t <number of threads> reads eg. nthits -c 2 --outbloom -p solidBF -k 25 -t 48 Sim_100_300_1.fq Sim_100_300_2.fq or nthits -c 2 --outbloom -p solidBF -k 25 -t 48 @reads.in
-or
-./nthits -c 1 --outbloom --solid -k 25 -j 48 @reads.in

-Where @reads.in is a file listing the path to all fastq files
+Where @reads.in is a file listing the path to all read fastq files to kmerize note the options --outbloom and -p that must be set when using ntHits with ntEdit.

+If not specifying a hard threshold (-c), and relying instead on ntCard* to identify the error kmer coverage, please run with the --solid:

+nthits -k 50 -t 48 --outbloom --solid @reads.in

+NOTE: THIS WILL WORK WELL WITH ntEdit ONLY IF YOU HAVE SUFFICIENT READ COVERAGE (>40X), OTHERWISE SET KMER COVERAGE TO -c1

+*Bioinformatics.
+2017 May 1; 33(9): 1324–1330.
+Published online 2017 Jan 5. doi: 10.1093/bioinformatics/btw832
+PMCID: PMC5408799
+PMID: 28453674
+ntCard: a streaming algorithm for cardinality estimation in genomics data Hamid Mohamadi, Hamza Khan and Inanc Birol

 2. Running ntEdit (see complete usage below)